Most people believe that the best way to learn Spanish, or any new language, is to travel abroad.

 It actually takes less time to learn grammar in the long run if you're comfortable reading and speaking the language first.

 No matter how much you study grammar, true understanding of it can only come over time through lots and lots of exposure to the language.
+(No matter what the grammar villain wants you to believe).

 Studying grammar along the way is still important and helpful, but it should be a subsidiary part of your learning rather than your primary focus.